Fine Arts (FINH-GA)

 Typically offered Fall

-This course introduces first-year conservation students to organic materials and the methods used to produce works of art, archaeological and ethnographic objects, and other historical artifacts as well as to aspects of their deteriorations and treatment histories.
+This course introduces first-year conservation students to organic materials and the methods used to produce works of art and cultural heritage, as well as to aspects of their deterioration and treatment histories.

 Grading: GSAS Graded